 Asphalt roofing is chosen for its beauty, affordability and reliability

-ARMA’s Excellence in Asphalt Roofing Awards Program seeks to recognize contractors across North America who choose asphalt roofing and who install beautiful, high-performing systems.
-These contractors choose asphalt roofing materials for their range of colors and designs, for their ability to meet stringent project requirements and for the peace of mind they bring to a homeowner or building owner.
+ARMA’s Excellence in Asphalt Roofing Awards Program seeks to recognize contractors across North America who choose asphalt to install beautiful, high-performing roofing systems.
+Asphalt is the selected roofing solution due to its range of colors and designs, ability to meet stringent project requirements, and the peace of mind they bring to a homeowner or building owner.

 ARMA received a record-breaking number of awards submissions this year, which were judged by a panel of industry experts and members of the trade media.

 GOLD: Molly Jenkins Carriage House

 The Molly Jenkins Carriage House is located in the historic Country Club District of Omaha, Nebraska.
 Originally built in the 1920s, this home was in need of a new roof after hail damage and the discovery of multiple leaks.
 The homeowners were seeking a dignified, reliable roof system that would be true to the style and look of the era when the house was originally designed.

 When Everlast Exteriors recommended asphalt shingles due to their beauty and performance, the homeowners agreed that asphalt would look and function the best.
 Everlast installed new CertainTeed Carriage House® shingles, which are a class 4 impact resistant shingle.
 Additionally, a new gutter system was fabricated and installed, along with a turret cap and a new weather vane.

 The end result was a new, timeless roof on a beautiful house in a historic neighborhood, with peace of mind for the homeowner that the product they chose will perform well for decades.